kor-ui/kor-docs/src/assets/docs/components/table/index.md

 ## Columns (Optional)

-By default, a table row contains 12 columns which can be assigned to its' child table cells.
+By default, a table row contains 12 columns which can be assigned to its child table cells.
 For example, a cell that has 12 columns assigned to it will occupy 50% of the table's width.

 In specific use cases where more or less than 24 columns are required, a custom number of columns can be defined as well.